Miranda Lambert Receives Support From Husband Brendan McLoughlin at 2021 ACM Awards - E! Online

 She continued, "I think it did that for a lot of couples, especially a lot of my friends don't really see their significant other because we're different directions all the time.
 But with everything that happened last year, I think everybody was forced to sort of reconnect with themselves and with people that they really love and that are close to them."

 Earlier in the night, Miranda joined Elle King in opening up the 2021 ACM Awards.
-In fact, the pair were total fringe-ship goals as they walked the red carpet in matching looks.
+In fact, the pair was total fringe-ship goals as they walked the red carpet in matching looks.

-"GOATS!! @elleking," Miranda wrote on Instagram after getting her hair perfected from celebrity hairstylist Johnny Lavoy.
+"GOATS!! @elleking," Miranda wrote on Instagram after getting her hair perfected from celebrity hairstylist Johnny Lavoy and makeup artist Moani Lee.
 "It's ACM day y'all! #drunk #duo #peggyandpreggy."

 The 2021 ACM Awards airs Sunday night at 8 p.m. on CBS and Paramount +.